exonn-GmbH/scramble-spatie-query-builder/README.md

 ![Preview](./.github/preview.png)

 ## Introduction
-This is the Scramble extension, which detects the usage of the Spatie query builder in your routes and automatically adds applicable query parameters to the openapi definitions.
+This is the Scramble extension, which detects the usage of the Spatie query builder in your api routes and automatically adds applicable query parameters to the openapi definitions.

 ## Installation